 - Slower traffic should stay to the right; bicyclists should pass on the left.
 Politely warn others of your approach from behind. - Groups should leave room for others to pass. - Dogs are welcome, but they must be leashed, with a leash no longer than six feet.
-Cleaning up dog waste is required by ordinance. - Practice "leave no trace" policies by packing out what you pack in. - No camping, drinking alcohol or fires allowed. - Wheeled transportation (skateboard, roller skates, inline skates, bicycles or similar devices), shall not interfere with pedestrian use of trails. - No smoking is allowed on the trails within 20 feet of any entrance to a District building or facility, within 20 feet of a playground or within 20 feet of a program or event. - For more information, reference the Park Ordinance & Information Pamphlet at www.epd.org.
+Cleaning up dog waste is required by ordinance. - Practice "leave no trace" policies by packing out what you pack in. - No camping, drinking alcohol or fires allowed. - Wheeled transportation (skateboard, roller skates, inline skates, bicycles or similar devices), shall not interfere with pedestrian use of trails. - Tobacco use is prohibited on all Elmhurst Park District properties. - For more information, reference the Park Ordinance & Information Pamphlet at www.epd.org.